QIWI-API/pull-payments-docs/_webform_en.html.md

 ## Operations flow

-1. User submits an order on the merchant’s website.
+* User submits an order on the merchant’s website.

-2. Merchant calls invoicing web form.
+* Merchant calls Invoicing Web form.
 A call may use merchant's authorization parameters.
 When calling is without phone number, a user enters the number on the web form.

-3. When invoicing was successfull, the user is immediately redirected to [QIWI Checkout](#checkout_en) page.
+* When invoicing was successfull, the user is immediately redirected to [QIWI Checkout](#checkout_en) page.

-4. If merchant enables [notifications](#notification_en), then Visa QIWI Wallet sends to the merchant's server a notification on the invoice status once invoice is paid or cancelled by the user.
+* If merchant enables [notifications](#notification_en), then Visa QIWI Wallet sends to the merchant's server a notification on the invoice status once invoice is paid or cancelled by the user.
 Authorization on the merchant's side is required for notifications.

-6. Merchant delivers ordered services/goods when the invoice payment is confirmed.
+* Merchant delivers ordered services/goods when the invoice payment is confirmed.

 <h3 class="request method">Request → REDIRECT</h3>